Conniel Malek, Director

 Katie is the Co-Founder and Director of EarthRights International (ERI), based in Washington DC.
 She is a graduate of Colgate University and the University of Virginia School of Law (UVA), where she received the Robert F. Kennedy Award for Human Rights and Public Service.
 She is a member of the Bar of the Supreme Court of the United States and the Massachusetts State Bar.
 She has served as counsel to plaintiffs in ERI’s various lawsuits including the landmark case Doe v.
 Unocal.
 Katie received an Echoing Green Fellowship in 1995 to establish ERI, and since that time has split her time between ERI’s Asia and US offices.
 In addition to working on ERI’s litigation and teaching at the EarthRights Schools, Katie serves as an adjunct professor of law at both UVA and the Washington College of Law at American University, and also on the Boards of the Bank Information Center (BIC), the Center for International Environmental Law (CIEL), and United4Iran.

 Lewis Gordon is a Harvard graduate with over thirty-five years of experience as a lawyer.
 Following a federal court clerkship, Mr. Gordon entered private practice in Alaska in 1982.
 He successfully defended environmentalists and environmental organizations from intimidation lawsuits, and represented them in environmental litigation as well.
-From 1989-94, while the managing partner of the Anchorage firm of Ashburn & Mason, Mr. Gordon served on the nine member plaintiffs’ steering committee that managed the massive litigation arising from the grounding of the Exxon Valdez.
+From 1989-94, while the managing partner of the Anchorage firm of Ashburn & Mason, Mr. Gordon served on the nine-member plaintiffs’ steering committee that managed the massive litigation arising from the grounding of the Exxon Valdez.
 In 2003, Mr. Gordon was invited to be a Wallace Stegner Center Fellow for a year at the law school of the University of Utah, as well as an adjunct professor of law (Environment and Human Rights).
 He founded Environmental Defender Law Center (EDLC) that same year.
 He has been invited to every continent to speak on human rights and corporate accountability issues before legal groups, NGOs, and foundations.

 Cathy Carlson is a consultant on national, state and local policy initiatives to protect air and water resources, and has substantial expertise in energy policy, management of federal lands and water resources, mining policy, and state and local land use policies.
-She currently consults with a coalition of foundations and non-profit organizations dedicated to maintain water resources in the Colorado River.
+She currently consults with a coalition of foundations and non-profit organizations dedicated to maintaining water resources in the Colorado River.
 Cathy serves on the Board of Rachel’s Action Network, a national organization of philanthropic women that endorse and support candidates for the U.S. House and Senate, and on the Board of Earthworks, a national environmental organization that protects communities and the environment from the adverse impacts of energy and mineral development.
 When she is not thinking about the environment, Cathy pursues strategies to get more women elected to political office.
 She works to help women win U.S. Senate races, and started an initiative in Colorado called Blueflower Action in 2015 to support women candidates running for state, county and local office.